-The novel coronavrius, COVID-19, put a lot of strain on medical care, forcing leaders to issue guidelines on essential versus non-essential care.
+COVID-19 has put a lot of strain on medical care, forcing leaders to issue guidelines on essential versus non-essential care.
 During the heightened period of restrictions, the Sanford Health Fertility and Reproductive Medicine clinic felt the impact.

 “I think the pandemic has been really hard,” says Keith Hansen, M.D., who specializes in reproductive endocrinology.
 “It has affected people in multiple different ways.”

-“Because we’re trying to help them conceive, we don’t want to put hem or their babies in harm’s way.”
+“Because we’re trying to help them conceive, we don’t want to put them or their babies in harm’s way.”

 Safety a priority for mom and baby